Overview of the MI Health Link HCBS Waiver Program

 Financial Criteria: Income, Assets & Home Ownership

-Michigan has set a minimum spousal income allowance of $2,288.75 / month (effective July 2022 – June 2023).
+Michigan has set a minimum Spousal Income Allowance of $2,465 / month (eff.
+July 2023 – June 2024).
 This allows an applicant spouse to supplement their non-applicant spouse’s monthly income, bringing their income up to this amount.
-The state also sets a maximum income allowance of $3,435 / month (effective January 2022 – December 2022).
+In 2023, the state also sets a maximum income allowance of $3,715 / month.
 While this potentially allows a non-applicant spouse a higher income allowance, any additional amount above the minimum income allowance is dependent on one’s shelter and utility costs.
-A spousal income allowance, however, can never push a non-applicant’s total monthly income over $3,435.
+A Spousal Income Allowance, however, can never push a non-applicant’s total monthly income over $3,715.

 Some assets are not counted towards Medicaid’s asset limit.
 These generally include an applicant’s primary home, household furnishings and appliances, personal effects, and a vehicle.

-The home is often the highest valued asset a Medicaid applicant owns, and many persons worry that Medicaid will take their home.
+The home is often the highest valued asset a Medicaid applicant owns, and many persons worry that Medicaid will take it.
 Fortunately, for eligibility purposes, Michigan Medicaid considers the home exempt (non-countable) in the following circumstances.

 – A spouse lives in the home.